a1ex-kaufmann/metamask-to-joys/README.md

-## Connect your Metamask to Binance Smart Chain in one click
+## Connect your Metamask to Joys Digital in one click

 [Deployed on github-pages](https://alexey-zhdanov.github.io/metamask-to-joys/)